-- 1) Detailed information on the Large-Scale Purchaser and its group (including specific names, capital structure, financial status) - 2) Objectives, method and content of the Large-Scale Purchase (including type and amount of countervalue, timing of purchase, financing of purchase, collateral rights established with respect to shares etc. of the Company already held, intention to establish collateral rights with respect to the assets of the Company or shares etc. of the Company to be acquired in the future, timing, structure of transaction) - Rationale for calculations of purchase price (including calculation method, numerical information used in calculations, the synergy value between Large-Scale Purchase and other transactions and rationale for these calculations) - 4) Communication of intent with any third parties with respect to the Large-Scale Purchase, details of any such communications - 5) Profile of party(s) providing funding for Large-Scale Purchase (including specific names, capital structures) - 6) Intended basic management policies and business guidelines for the Company and Company's group after completion of Large-Scale Purchase - 7) Programs for stable and sustained increases in the corporate value of the Company and Company's group after completion of Large-Scale Purchase, rationale for expectations that they will increase the corporate value of the Company and Company's group
+- 1) Detailed information (including specific names, capital structure, business description, financial status, the name and career histories of executives) on the Large-Scale Purchaser and its group (including joint holders (8), special related parties, and partners and other members if a fund) - 2) Objectives, method and content of the Large-Scale Purchase (including whether there are intentions to participate in management, type and amount of the countervalue of the Large-Scale Purchase, timing of purchase, financing of purchase, collateral rights established with respect to shares, etc. of the Company already held, intention to establish collateral rights with respect to the assets of the Company or shares, etc. of the Company to be acquired in the future, timing, and structure of transaction) - 3) Rationale for calculations of Large-Scale Purchase price (including calculation assumptions, calculation method, numerical information used in calculations, the synergy value between Large-Scale Purchase and other transactions and rationale for these calculations) - 4) Communication of intent with any third parties with respect to the Large-Scale Purchase, as well as details of any such communications and an overview of the applicable third parties - 5) Financing for the Large-Scale Purchase (including specific names, capital structures, financing methods, and contents of related transactions of parties providing funding (including parties effectively providing funds)) - 6) If the Large-Scale Purchaser has lease agreements, security agreements, resale agreements, trade agreements, or other major agreements or arrangements (hereinafter referred to as "Security Agreements, etc.") related to the Company's shares, etc. that are already held; the type of Security Agreements, etc., counterparties, the volume, etc. of the Company's shares subject to Security Agreements, etc., and the specific contents of the Security Agreements, etc. - 7) If there are plans for Security Agreements, etc. or other agreements with third parties related to the Company's shares, etc. scheduled to be acquired in a Large-Scale Purchase by a Large-Scale Purchaser; the type of Security Agreements, etc., counterparties, the volume, etc. of the Company's shares subject to Security Agreements, etc., and the specific contents of the Security Agreements, etc. - 8) Intended basic management policies, business guidelines, capital policy, and dividend policy for the Company and Company's group after completion of Large-Scale Purchase

-- 8) Description of any intended changes in the staffing, business partners, customers, community relations and relations with other interested parties in the Company and Company's group after completion of the Large-Scale Purchase - 9) Other information deemed necessary by the Board of Directors and special committee
+- 9) Programs for stable and sustained increases in the corporate value of the Company and Company's group after completion of Large-Scale Purchase, rationale for expectations that they will increase the corporate value of the Company and Company's group - 10) Description of any intended changes in the staffing, business partners, customers, community relations and relations with other interested parties in the Company and Company's group after completion of the Large-Scale Purchase - 11) Other information deemed necessary by the Board of Directors and special committee